-If a child becomes ill or is injured during the school day, he or she must report to the nurse's office.
-If the nurse is not available, report to the office.
-If a student misses a class without informing the office, even for an illness or injury, the absence will be considered unexcused.
+If a child becomes ill or is injured during the school day, he or she must report to the nurse's office for an evaluation.
+If the nurse is not available, the classroom teacher should coordinate care with the Front Office.
+If a student misses a class without informing the teacher, even for an illness or injury, the absence will be considered unexcused.
 Students are not to leave the building without permission.
 They should always report to the office for help or direction.